 Western Michigan University's Bachelor of Science in interdisciplinary health services is an undergraduate program that provides entry to a number of roles in health care.
 As such we have developed a number of options for students.

-- B.S. in interdisciplinary health services
+- B.S. in interdisciplinary health services - basic bachelor degree program

 - B.S. in interdisciplinary health services—pre-physician assistant track

 The programs listed below allow students the opportunity to complete some graduate courses while finishing their Bachelor of Science in interdisciplinary health services.